ericwoud/buildR64arch/README.md

 ## Ubuntu instead of ArchLinuxARM (EXPERIMENTAL)

-It is possible to install Ubuntu.
-Only the bpir-atf-git, linux-bpir-git, bpir-xxx tools, hostapd-launch, ssh-fix-reboot and optional bpir-uboot-git package are maintained through archlinux packages.
+It is possible to build an image with Ubuntu instead.
+Only the linux-bpir-git, bpir-atf-git, bpir-toolbox, bpir-initrd, bpir-flash2emmc, hostapd-launch, ssh-fix-reboot and optional bpir-uboot-git package are maintained through archlinux packages.
+Any executables within these packages are build as static binaries, so they can be executed independantly.

 On Ubuntu there is a small script to help upgrade these packages:
 ```